Namings are a perfect way to welcome a new member to your family, whether it is a new baby, an adopted child or a stepchild.

 - Readings or poems

-- Information on the baby, the parents and their experiences
+- Information on the child, the parents and their experiences

 I will lead the ceremony and act a bit like a master of ceremonies and ensure everyone involved in the ceremony (e.g. those doing a reading) are present and ready.